HazyResearch/deepdive/doc/quickstart.md

 This will load the input data into the database.
 *Note that everytime you use the `deepdive do` command, it opens a list of commands to be run in your text editor.
 You have to confirm it by saving and quiting the editor.*

-Here're a few lines from an example article in the input corpus that has been loaded.
+Here are a few lines from an example article in the input corpus that has been loaded.

 ```bash
 deepdive query '?- articles("36349778-9942-475d-bdf2-23b7372911c1", content).' format=csv | tail -n +15 | head -5